jwkruisselbrink/sbml-pbk-utils/README.md

 At present, the following elements are considered essential elements for building up a standard for FAIR PBK modelling:

 - Use of the [Systems Biology Markup Language (SBML)](https://sbml.org/) as a harmonized publication and exchange format for PBK models, which should bridge the gap between the various different model implementation languages that are currently used by PBK model developers.
-- This package is much inspired by, and (re-)uses much functionality of, the [SBMLutils](https://github.com/matthiaskoenig/sbmlutils) Python package.
-The reason for creating a package specifically for PBK models is that for this specific sub-domain, specific tools can be created that are more tailored to it.
+- The [SBMLutils](https://github.com/matthiaskoenig/sbmlutils) Python package provides convenient utilities for manipulation and annotation of SBML models.
+It also serves as a major source of inspiration for this PBK utils package.
+The reason for creating a package specifically for PBK models is to include also tooling that is specifically tailored to the sub-domain of PBK models.
 - The [libSBML](https://github.com/sbmlteam/python-libsbml) python package provides the essential functionality for manipulating SBML models.
 For instance, for enriching SBML model implementations with annotations, units and descriptions of the model elements.
 - For (semantic) annotation of PBK models, the controlled vocabularies of the following ontologies are considered relevant:
   - Use of the (currently being developed) [PBPK ontology](https://github.com/Crispae/pbpko/tree/main) for annotation of all model elements (e.g., compartments, species, parameters).